 Are Your Clients Thinking about Going Gluten-Free?

-As a nation, we have continued to look for the next fad and ways to cut out major food groups.
-Now we have elected gluten as public enemy number one.
+As a nation, we have continued to look for the next best way to lose weight.
+Oftentimes this involves cutting out major food groups.
+And for this battle, gluten has been declared public enemy number one.

 What Is Gluten Anyway?